barchart/alerting-service-public/docs/content/concepts/alert_data_structure.md

 _Refer to [```Schema.Target```](/content/sdk/lib-data?id=schematarget) for a formal definition._

-**A "target" identifies a specific entity.** For example, Apple stock is a target and Microsoft stock is a another target.
-Each uses a different ```identifier``` property value.
-Targets are included on property object.
+**A "target" identifies a specific entity.** For example, Apple stock is a target.
+Microsoft stock is a different target.
+They are differenciated by the ```identifier``` property value.

 Here is an object — using the fewest fields necessary — to create a target (for use with a new alert):